PatMan10/kickstart.css/README.md

 # KickStart.css

-## A css file with some utility classes for flex-box layouts, icons, images, heights, widths and more.
+## A css file with some utility classes for flex-box, heights, widths, images, icons and more.